Rigorous Impact Evaluation

 Interviews with German experts and stakeholders to identify existing barriers and facilitating factors;

-Interviews and workshops with international experts to learn from their experiences with the implementation and systematic use of rigorous impact evaluation.
+Interviews and workshops with national and international experts to learn from experiences with development policy and other policy areas in Germany as well as from international experience with the implementation and systematic use of rigorous impact evaluation.

 Stakeholder Support and Community Building: